10 Best Herbal Syrups For Alzheimer’S Disease

 Nigella sativa, commonly known as black cumin, has been traditionally used in herbal medicine for its potential health benefits, including its anti-inflammatory and antioxidant properties.

-However, it is important to consult with a healthcare professional before incorporating Nigella sativa syrups into any treatment regimen for Alzheimer’s disease.
+As a complementary therapy, it is often recommended to consult with a healthcare professional before incorporating such herbal remedies into a treatment plan for Alzheimer’s.